nehaa-github/Quality_Auditor_Analysis/README.md

 This repository has two main sections: Quality Analysis Dashboards and Auditor Analysis Dashboards.
 Each section focuses on specific aspects of quality trends.
 These dashboards are designed to be interactive and insightful, helping you uncover valuable insights from data.

+## Repository Structure
+The repository is structured as follows:

-Data-Source file- Sample Data.xlsx assests folder contains the assests/files/backgrounds used while building the dashboard.
+Data-Source file- Sample Data.xlsx

+assests folder contains the assests/files/backgrounds used while building the dashboard.

+## Tools and Technologies Used

 📌 Power BI